Requirements and restrictions for Session Replay 2.0 β

 - Using Session Replay 2.0 for frequently updated CSS files

 If your site frequently updates CSS, add the content hash to the style file names.
-Then, when you change file content, its name will change.
+Then, when you change the file's content, its name will change.
 For example: style.390b32d4d49d5e7d.css will be changed to style.0c573d460df87d4de5a4.css.
 This lets Session Replay use the style that the site visitor sees when it records a session.

 - Canvas support